elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototype-methods-objects-without-proto.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Classes inherit from classes created in sub-classes using a hierarchical class taxonomy.
-Prototypal inheritance is based on a prototype working as an object instance where objects inherit directly from other objects.
+Prototypal inheritance equates to a prototype functioning as an object instance, and objects inherit directly from each other.
 The difference is that class taxonomy is not a derivative of prototypal inheritance.</div><br />
-  <div><strong>Technical Response:</strong><br /><br /> <strong>Class Inheritance:</strong> Instances inherit from classes (like a blueprint or a description of the class) and create sub-class relationships: hierarchical class taxonomies.
-Instances are typically instantiated via constructor functions with the `new` keyword.
-Class inheritance may or may not use the `class` keyword from ES6.<br /><br /> <strong>Prototypal Inheritance:</strong> Instances inherit directly from other objects.
-Instances are typically instantiated via factory functions or `Object.create()`.
-Instances may be composed from many different objects, allowing for easy selective inheritance.
+  <div><strong>Technical Response:</strong><br /><br /> <strong>Class Inheritance:</strong> Instances inherit from classes (similar to a blueprint or a class description) and form sub-class relationships: hierarchical class taxonomies.
+Instances usually get created utilizing constructor functions that use the 'new' keyword.
+The ES6 'class' keyword may or may not be used for class inheritance.<br /><br /> <strong>Prototypal Inheritance:</strong> Instances get directly inherited from other objects.
+Instances often get created using factory methods or the 'Object.create()' method.
+Instances may be built up from various objects, allowing for simple selective inheritance.
   </div>
   </div>
 </details>